 Examples of what you might be able to grow or improve; are strawberries, melons, kiwis, figs, peaches, nectarines, and even grapes.

 Which Vegetables Can I Plant a Polytunnel?

 Similarly to fruits, you can extend your current range of vegetable produce, to one’s suited to hotter climates.
 And of course, you will increase the size and yield or your current crops.

-Some examples of what you can grow; peppers, chillies, sweet potatoes, cucumbers, aubergines (eggplants), sweet corn, spinach, lettuce, winter lettuce, onion, carrots, tomatoes, parsnip, garlic, cauliflower and more.
+Some examples of what you can grow; are peppers, chilies, sweet potatoes, cucumbers, aubergines (eggplants), sweet corn, spinach, lettuce, winter lettuce, onion, carrots, tomatoes, parsnip, garlic, cauliflower, and more.

 A polytunnel will extend the seasons allowing you to grow later on in the year than before.
-A polytunnel will not stop frost, but will delay it.
-Sun is an important factor, so for cloudy conditions you may not experience much of a difference.
+A polytunnel will not stop the frost but will delay it.
+Sun is an important factor, so for cloudy conditions, you may not experience much of a difference.